Dodgers 2, Rockies 1: LA ends regular season with win, MLB’s best record

 Thank you, Shohei Ohtani.

-Landon Knack — the potential No. 3 starter for the Dodgers in the postseason (yikes) — pitched four innings of 1-run ball after Anthony Banda opened the game with a scoreless frame.
 Alex Vesia, Evan Phillips (win) and Michael Kopech all threw scoreless innings before handing the ball over to Edgardo Henriquez for his first save opportunity.
 Despite a walk, the young fireballer struck out two and secured the save.

 ——

-The Dodgers get a bye until Friday, when they’ll host either the Braves, Brewers, Diamondbacks, Mets or Padres because there’s some chaos tomorrow and the actual start of the postseason.
+The Dodgers get a bye until Saturday, when they’ll host either the Braves, Mets or Padres because there’s some chaos tomorrow and the actual start of the postseason.
 Until then, we’ll see how the postseason roster shakes out.
 The biggest question mark outside the starting rotation is Freddie Freeman‘s status.
 It doesn’t seem like he’s going to be ready to go, but stranger things have happened.

 Now, the real “fun” begins.